The role of twins in computing planar supports of hypergraphs

-\looseness=-1 Let us give some more details concerning the \loutp{ity} of the glued graphs.
-After sanitizing the nooses, we can assume that they separate the sphere into \emph{left} disks and \emph{right} disks in such a way that each left disk contains all left disks with smaller index.
+Let us give some more details concerning the \loutp{ity} of the glued graphs.
+After sanitizing the nooses, we can assume that they separate the sphere into \emph{left} disks and \emph{right} disks in such a way that each left disk contains all left disks with smaller indices.
 Hence, for each pair of nooses, we can cut out a left disk and a right disk, and glue them along their corresponding nooses such that we again get a sphere.
 Alongside the sphere, we get a graph embedded in it that corresponds to the left and right sides of the separators induced by the nooses.
 It then remains to make the gluing so that the graph remains \loutp, that is, it results in a graph embedded without edge crossings such that each vertex has a face path of length at most~$r$ to the outer face.
-For this we define a signature for each edge bipartition and we keep only the largest subsequence of edge bipartitions that have the same signature.
+For this we define a labeling for each edge bipartition and we keep only the largest subsequence of edge bipartitions that have the same labeling.